 Another important legal issue for clinicians working with children is our role as mandated reporters.
 We have a duty to protect vulnerable young patients.
 If there is reasonable cause to suspect that a child has been abused, neglected, or placed in imminent risk of serious harm, we are obligated to involve government agents such as child protective services, police, etc.

 There are many aspects of clinical pediatric emergency medicine that differ from adult emergency medicine practice.
 Not only must you vary your approach to each patient based on their anatomic, physiologic, and developmental status, you also have to establish an effective relationship with the patient and his or her caregiver.
 In other words, physicians have to treat both the parent and the child.
 We review some of these differences later in this chapter.

 Obtain as much information as possible from the child.
 Questions should be direct and stated in terms the child can understand.
 Further details and clarifications should be sought from the parents, guardians, or caregivers.
-The younger the child, the greater reliance on history obtained from the parents, and the more the history may be influenced by the parent(s)' perception of symptoms.
-When taking ...
+The younger the child, the greater reliance on history obtained from the parents, and the more the history may be influenced by the parent(s)' perception ...